About the Library

 (Source: Past and Present of Nodaway County Missouri, B.F.
 Bowen & Company, 1910)

-Today, the Maryville Public Library holds over 57,000 titles, as well as public use high speed Internet stations, electronic databases, and wireless access.
-Materials circulation in 2010-2011 was 77,587.
+Today, the Maryville Public Library holds over 57,000 titles, as well ebooks, downloadable audiobooks , public use high speed Internet stations, electronic databases, and wireless access.
+Materials circulation in Fiscal Year 2017 was 75,447.